- Chart

 Core Business Areas

-- Rotary and Mission Systems: Designs, manufactures, and supports military and commercial helicopters, surface and undersea naval combat systems, radar systems, and simulation and training services.
+- Rotary and Mission Systems: Designs, manufactures, integrates, and supports military and commercial helicopters, surface and undersea naval vessels, radar systems, and command and control systems with competitors such as Northrop Grumman and General Dynamics.

 Leadership and Structure